ananyakaligal/LeetCodes/README.md

 # LeetCodes

-This repository Contains all the leetcodes I solve everyday
+This repository contains all the leetcodes I solve everyday.